 Online application is required.
 Please visit http://jobs.berkeley.edu and search for Job ID# 25218.

-Applications should include a brief cover letter, resume, and three professional references.
+Applications should include a brief cover letter, resume, and three professional references (please combine into a single PDF in order to upload to the UC Berkeley portal).
 Cover letter should briefly address how the applicant will contribute to diversity on the UC Berkeley campus and within CEGA, including through life & professional experiences.

 Please note this position is not eligible for US visa sponsorship, though foreign nationals with permission to work in the US are encouraged to apply.